gldstrrbt/nmap-arp-script/README.md

 # nmap-arp-script
-Python script for running nmap and arp scan
+Python & bash script for running nmap and arp scan